jackhftang/timestamp.nim/README.md

 You may want to use this library if
 - You do not want to obsess with typings in standard [times](https://nim-lang.org/docs/times.html) library.
-- Your mindset of time is an integer and comfortable with arithmetic operations of time.
+- You speak in GMT (not UTC) that 1 day equal to 1 rotation of earth and each day has exactly 86400 seconds.
-- You understand GMT (not UTC) that 1 day equal to 1 rotation of earth and each day has exactly 86400 seconds.
+- You accept nano-second as smallest unit of time.
-- You only need a **point-in-time** and do not care representation of time e.g. timezone, daylight saving time.
+- You think time is an integer and comfortable with arithmetic operations of time.
-- You need nano-second precision and accept its as smallest unit of time.
+- You only need a **point-in-time** and do not care presentation of time e.g. timezone, daylight saving time.
 - You want small data structure (64-bits) and fast operations.
 - You are okay with time bound from `1677-09-21T00:12:43.145Z` to `2262-04-11T23:47:16.854Z`.